Last updated: 2023-08-08

 The Security tab with a selected user and role table

-If one of the security options has been selected, the necessary libraries, configurations and classes are included in the generated code.
-For the code style you can choose between Annotation based and Config based.
-If Annotation based is selected, the required role for the endpoints is stored directly at the controllers: @PreAuthorize("hasAuthority('" + ROLE_USER + "')")
+When a Security Config has been added, the necessary libraries, configurations and classes are included in the generated code.
+For the code style you can choose between Annotation based and Config based at your first config.
+If Annotation based is selected, the required role for an endpoint is provided as an annotation: @PreAuthorize("hasAuthority('" + ROLE_USER + "')")

 class is added, which initializes all defined roles at application startup.

-will provide one static user with the username "bootify"
+will provide one static user per role (for example with the username "roleUser"

 .
 If a username field is selected, it's recommended to make it unique at the entity - otherwise multiple users with the same login could be created, leading to unexpected errors.